Autonomous-Drone-Racing-Lab/lsy_drone_racing_rl/README.md

 ## Evaluating
 There are multiple ways of evaluating the agent.

-The simplest to just test an agen without tracking is to test it from a checkpoint.
+The simplest way to just test an agent without tracking is to test it from a checkpoint.
 For this utilize the function
 ```
 python scripts/test_policy.py --checkpoint <path to checkpoint> --gui <whether to use gui>
 ```

-If you want to evaluate about more runs and track its result you can use.
+If you want to evaluate about more runs and track the results, you can use.
 ```
 python scripts/kaggle.py
 ```
 This function does not provide as nice of a command line interface, rather you must manually set the variables `n_runs`, `config`, `checkpoint` according to your desire.
 Config should typically be any of the eval configs [level0, ..., level3].
-These configs do not provide and RL configuration.
-Rather the RL configuration is loaded form the `config.yaml` file next to the checkpoint.
+These configs do not provide any RL configuration.
+Rather, the RL configuration is loaded form the `config.yaml` located next to the checkpoint.
 Therefore you must make sure the original folder structure is preserved.